Sapir52/Real_time_emotion_detection/README.md

-# Real time emotion detection
+# Real time face emotion detection

 Face detection is one of the most common applications of Artificial Intelligence.